 - Handle: 'What helps you handle that?'

 - Empathy: 'This is a tough situation to be in.
 Your reaction makes sense to me.'

 It is sensible to avoid setting unrealistic goals:

-- In severe cases of somatoform disorder, symptoms are unlikely to resolve completely.
+- In severe cases of SSD, symptoms are unlikely to resolve completely.
 Therefore, avoid making the goal of the treatment plan to relieve the patient's illness.
 The physician and patient will soon become frustrated and tempted to engage in a new flurry of diagnostic tests and invasive procedures.

 - Attempts to 'take away the symptom' may cause the patient to substitute another symptom as a result of the need-to-be-sick phenomenon.

 A better goal is to help the patient succeed in coping with the symptoms.
 Treatment is successful if it keeps the patient out of the hospital.

 - The whole primary care health team should be aware of the diagnosis and management plan.
 This will make the approach to management consistent across the practice.

 - Interventions directed at reducing specific sources of stress are most helpful; these may include advice about dealing with marital conflict.